sximenez/2023-11-nov-c--fundamentals/README.md

 Variables types are checked at compile time.

-If an operation on a variable is not compatible with its type, compilation will fail.
+Operations on a variable need to be compatible with its type.

 #### Implicitly typed variables